 Queer Along the River

-Queer Along the River is an ongoing project mapping queer history in South East London.
-It concentrates on the area between Southwark and Deptford in the 16th to 20th century, as imagined on the map above.
+Queer Along the River is an ongoing project mapping queer history in South London, which I have been working on since 2023.
+It concentrates on the area between Southwark and Deptford in the 16th to early 20th century, as imagined on the map above.
 It aims to draw out the area’s diverse, migrant, working-class queer roots.

 South East London

 For many people the area holds personal connections.
-For example, I was drawn to start the project after learning my father’s family lived here for seven generations and then finding the queer people who lived here.
+For example, I was drawn to start the project after learning that my father’s family have lived here for seven generations.
+As a member of the queer community, I feel at home with the LGBTQ+ people who have lived here.

-Below, I introduce four of the people who lived in the area and the threat of Victorian myths.
+Below, I introduce four of the people who lived in the area and the Victorian myths that threaten to overwhelm local legacies.

 Local people